kevinpapst/kimai2-website/pages/demo.md

 If you encounter any problem, we would kindly ask you to send us a [message in our issue tracker]({{ site.kimai_v2_repo }}/issues).
 Please notice, that the Demo will be reinstalled on a regular schedule and all entered data will be removed.

-## Note

-- The demo is always created from the latest master branch
-- It's possible that you find bugs which will not be available in a release version
-- The Kimai demo will be reinstalled twice a day, make sure that you don't run into a reinstall while performing your tests
-- The demo imports the default test fixtures that is shipped with Kimai v2, so you can start with a decent amount of data

 ## Demo users

-The following user are availbale for your test purpose.
+The following user are available for your test purpose.
 Please create your own test user (see below) if these don't work:

 | Username | Password | Role |
 |---|:---:|---|